 Paid preparer's information.
-If someone prepares the return and does not charge the REMIC, that person should not sign the return.

-Generally, anyone who is paid to prepare the REMIC return must sign the return and fill in the Paid Preparer's Use Only area of the return.
+If someone prepares the return and does not charge the REMIC, that person should not sign the return or complete the paid preparer's space.
+Generally, anyone who is paid to prepare the REMIC return must sign the return and fill in the "Paid Preparer Use Only" area.

-The preparer required to sign the REMIC's return must complete the required preparer information and:
+The paid preparer must complete the required preparer information and: